 Legacy block.
 We recommend using Material Handling Library blocks (Convey, ConveyorEnter, ConveyorExit) and library-specific space markup shapes (conveyor, conveyor spur, turn station, etc.) to simulate conveyors.

 Simulates a conveyor.
 Moves the agents along a path at a given speed (same for all) preserving a minimum space between them.
 May be accumulating and not accumulating.
 Accumulating conveyors do not stop when the agent at the exit point cannot exit, and would continue moving other agents until the conveyor is filled with agents (with minimum space between them).
 Non-accumulating conveyor would stop if the first agent cannot move further, so spaces between agents do not change on such conveyor.
 The capacity of the Conveyor is therefore its length divided by space.

 Conveyor can be used not only to model real conveyors (in manufacturing applications).
-But if you wish to model (and animate) independent movement of agents that can possibly overtake each other, you should use Delay object.
+But if you wish to model (and animate) independent movement of agents that can possibly overtake each other, you should use Delay block.

 Please keep in mind that the behavior at the entry/exit points is a bit different from the real conveyors, which however may only affect the two conveyors connected to each other: Conveyor treats the agents as having zero size and would only keep space between them, whereas in reality agents may have non-zero dimensions and zero space.
 Therefore when an agent exits the conveyor and enters another conveyor, the first one completely forgets about it and would not notice e.g. if the agent has entered the second conveyor only halfway and then stopped, etc.

 The conveyor speed and accumulating parameters may be changed dynamically, in particular you may force the conveyor to stop and launch it again.
 Please refer to our FAQ to see the implementation example of a conveyor with dynamically changing speed.